Los Bunkers: History

 United initially by their common love for The Beatles, Los Bunkers have shown over the years a growing interest in the composition of Chilean folk roots, especially those working during the 1960s movement of the New Chilean Song.
 Between these two related creative influences, the band creates music associated with classic rock but with a new freshness, plus an exceptional flexibility that has allowed them to maintain a healthy pace of new albums.

 Los Bunkers is one of the three Chilean groups to appear at the Festival Lollapalooza Chicago 2011.
-They also appeared in Lollapalooza Santiago the same year.
+They also appeared in Lollapalooza Chile the same year.